 Hantavirus is mostly not contagious.
 The forms of hantavirus in the U.S. cannot be transmitted from person to person, but in rare cases in Chile and Argentina, person-to-person transmission has occurred.

-What Tests Do Physicians Use to Diagnose Hantavirus Pulmonary Syndrome?
+What Exams and Tests Diagnose Hantavirus Pulmonary Syndrome?

-What Are Treatment Options for Hantavirus Pulmonary Syndrome?
+What Is the Treatment for Hantavirus Pulmonary Syndrome?

 There is no specific treatment for hantavirus pulmonary syndrome.
 It is important the infection is diagnosed early so patients can receive supportive care including oxygen therapy, fluid replacement, and blood pressure medications.
 Kidney dialysis may be needed.
 Patients are usually admitted to the intensive care unit (ICU) for treatment.
 An antiviral drug called ribavirin is used to treat different strains of hantavirus including hemorrhagic fever with renal syndrome (HFRS) due to Hantaan virus (HTNV).
 This drug has not been shown to work against the strain that is common in the U.S. However, in some cases, doctors may try it.

-What Is the Prognosis for Hantavirus Pulmonary Syndrome?
+What Is the Survival Rate for Hantavirus Pulmonary Syndrome?